6 Best Homeowners Insurance Companies in Louisiana of 2025

 Allstate: Most Comprehensive Coverage

-Allstate isn’t Louisiana's least expensive homeowners insurer, but it just may offer the most comprehensive coverage.
-Coverage can be made more robust by adding additional coverage for things like water backup, yard and garden coverage, and electronic data recovery.
+Allstate isn't Louisiana's least expensive homeowners insurer but may offer the most comprehensive coverage.
+Coverage can be made more robust by adding additional coverage for water backup, yard and garden coverage, and electronic data recovery.

-Allstate also offers Claim Rateguard, a feature that may prevent your homeowners premium from increasing after a claim.
-And when it comes to claims, Allstate also helps homeowners with claims related to flood insurance through the National Flood Insurance Program (NFIP).
+Allstate also offers Claim Rateguard, a feature that may prevent your homeowner's premium from increasing after a claim.
+When it comes to claims, Allstate also helps homeowners with claims related to flood insurance through the National Flood Insurance Program (NFIP).

-Savings of up to 25% are available for combing homeowners and car insurance with Allstate.
+Savings of up to 25% are available for combining homeowners and car insurance with Allstate.
 There is an estimate of over 12,000 Allstate agents in the U.S., with no shortage throughout Louisiana.

 Read a full review of Allstate homeowners insurance.